gshipley/enterprise_training/AdminTraining.md

 On the node host, we need to configure our settings to prepend the DNS server we created in a previous lab to our resolv.conf file on system boot.
 This will allow the node host to resolve references to broker.example.com to ensure that all pieces of OpenShift Enterprise can communicate with one another.
 This process is similar to setting up the *dhclient-eht0.conf* configuration file for the broker application.

 **Note:** This step assumes that your node host is using the eth0 device for network connectivity.
-If that is not the case, replace eth0 with the correct ethernet device for you host.
+If that is not the case, replace eth0 with the correct Ethernet device for you host.

 Edit the */etc/dhcp/dhclient-eth0.conf* file, or add it if it doesn’t exist, and add the following information ensuring that you replace the IP address with the correct IP of your broker application host.